- March 1, 2023

-Truth be told, I trade reversals 99% of the time but a continuation can be a viable approach.
+I trade reversals 99% of the time with candlestick patterns but a continuation as part of an outside bar trading strategy can be a viable approach.
 The main difference is the outside bar being green for an uptrend/red for a downtrend.

 This is a 15 min chart of the stock MCK and we are looking at a bigger picture uptrend.
 The outside bar takes out the low of the red candle and then immediately reverses to the upside.
-The general play is to take the trade once the high of the OB is broken.
+The general play is to take the trade once the high of the outside bar candlestick is broken.

 The risk when taking an aggressive entry is price may go green and then stall and reverse.
 If that is the case, you’d take an exit on the trade.

-- Price action traders will love the simplicity of this approach and it does take into account how traders behave.
+- Price action traders will love the simplicity of the outside bar pattern and it does take into account how traders behave

 - Price breaks down, sellers step in and place stop above the high